deepapaikar/deepapaikar/README.md

-# Hi there 👋 I'm Deepa
+# Hi there 👋 I'm Deepa Paikar

-I'm a Machine Learning Scientist/Data Scientist based in New York City.
-I have experience in Applied Machine Learning, Computer Vision, Natural Language Processing, and Python programming.
+I'm a Machine Learning Engineer with over **6 years** of experience in **Generative AI**, **Retrieval-Augmented Generation (RAG)**, **Embedding Models**, and **full-stack development**.
+Based in New York City, I specialize in developing custom AI solutions, **fine-tuning Large Language Models (LLMs)**, **prompt engineering**, and integrating these into production using **Docker** and **Kubernetes**.
+I'm proficient in both front-end and back-end development, with a focus on enhancing system scalability, reliability, and managing complex projects from concept to deployment.

+## 🚀 What I'm Currently Doing
 <br />

-- 💬 Ask me anything about machine learning to NLP
+- 🤖 Generative AI Freelancer: Working on cutting-edge AI projects, specializing in Generative AI, RAG, LLMs, Embedding Models, and intelligent Agents.
-- 👨‍🏫 Research Assistant at Katz School of Science and Health
+- 👨‍🏫 Research Assistant at Katz School of Science and Health: Engaged in advanced research in AI and Machine Learning, contributing to academic publications and innovative projects.
+- 💬 Ask me anything about Machine Learning and NLP: I'm always open to discussions, collaborations, and sharing knowledge in these fields.

 <br />